This is how the Israeli government shifted its inclusion policy for Ethiopian Israelis

 The government launched an Insights website for policymaking

-The stakeholders know how to better facilitate integration and cohesion.
-Following a cabinet resolution in February 2014, half of the Israeli government consulted thousands of partners.
+The Ethiopians know how to better facilitate their integration.
+Following a cabinet resolution, half of the Israeli government reached out to thousands of citizens and professionals.

 All the advice was collected in one place